xuantiep/xdeb-org/content/post/using-hugo-pipes-process-sass-cache-bust-css-js-files.md

 Gulp now only handles linting of sass and js.
 This makes installing npm optional when developing with the zen theme.

 Below is how I have implemented Hugo Pipes in the partial for styles and scripts in my Zen theme.
 It might look overly complex but it has a some neat features.

 By default the sass files are built for production, compressed with fingerprint.
-By setting the Hugo enviroment variable to "dev" they will instead be nested with sourcemaps.
+By setting the Hugo enviroment variable to "development" (default when running `hugo server`) they will instead be nested with sourcemaps.

 I set targetPath so the css files gets added to "public/css/" and not "public/sass/".
 By default Hugo reuse the directory structure inside the "assets" directory.
 I want sass files inside a "sass" directory and css files inside a "css" directory.